Knole Academy: The site

 The former Bradbourne site was selected for the new academy.
 This had to be a sensitive development as the site lies right at the edge of the metropolitan Green Belt.
 The location of the new building was selected to respect the overall use pattern of the site, and to enable construction whilst the existing buildings remained in use.
 The site had an existing building footprint of 4,912 m2 to which would be added – 2,761 m2 which makes up 8% of the total site area.
 There is 1,9968 m2 of general recreational space with 2,2145 m2 of sports pitches and viewing areas.
 There is 3,0684 m2 of landscaping and 13,164 m2 of parking and service roadways.

 To the north of the three-storey new building are two sports halls and the music teaching accommodation.
 To the south set at an angle that follows the contours of the site are the specialist classrooms, toilets and office space.
 Art has the top floor, science has the middle floor and construction and technology on the ground floor.
 General classrooms are in the existing building with a capacity of 1550.

 The sites of the previous schools were used during the construction of the new Academy buildings which weren't completed until 2015.
 On merger, not all of the students from Wildernesse moved over immediately; the merger of students was only completed in September 2011.
 Since then, the site at Knole East (Wildernesse) has been used to site Trinity Free School, Sevenoaks and Weald of Kent Grammar School Annex.
 Before becoming an academy, Bradbourne School was designated as a specialist Arts College.
-This specialization has carried over to Knole Academy, which emphasises an arts curriculum alongside other subjects.
+This specialisation has carried over to Knole Academy, which emphasises an arts curriculum alongside other subjects.
 One of the academy’s sponsors is Sevenoaks School.